Third Law Of Thermodynamics

 The third law of thermodynamics states that absolute zero can not be achieved in a finite number of stages.
 The third law of thermodynamics can also be defined as that when reaching absolute zero, 0 degrees Kelvin, any process of a physical system stops and when reaching absolute zero the entropy reaches a minimum and constant value.

 This principle states that the entropy of a system at the absolute zero temperature is a well-defined constant.
-This is because, at the absolute zero temperature, a system is in a basic state and entropy increases are achieved by degeneration from this basic state.
+This is because, at the temperature of absolute zero, a system is in a basic state and entropy increases are achieved by degeneration from this basic state.

 Theorems and statements of the third law of thermodynamics